randalltr/randalltr/README.md

-# 👾 **AI Red Teamer | Offensive Security Specialist | Instructor**
+# 👾 **AI Red Teamer -> Future Red Team Operator | Offensive Security Specialist | Instructor**

-Classically trained in programming and cybersecurity, I now focus on the next frontier: AI Red Teaming.
+Classically trained in programming and cybersecurity.

+Experienced in AI red teaming and adversarial prompting.

+Now fully focused on mastering traditional offensive security.

-I'm a former NASA contractor, current instructor at **CodeNoobs**, and passionate about aligning cutting-edge tech with real-world safety.
+I'm a former NASA contractor and instructor at CodeNoobs.
+Passionate about aligning cutting-edge tech with real-world safety.

 ---